News and Updates

 The New York State Education Department (NYSED) and the New York City Department of Education (NYCDOE) determine which students can participate in the Public School Choice (PSC) Program.
 This year, students are eligible to request a PSC transfer if they attend a school in one of the following categories:

 1. Phase Out: NYCDOE decides which schools should phase out due to low performance and/or low demand.
 Phase out is a process of gradual closure over a two- to three-year period.

 2. Focus or Priority: NYSED identifies schools as Focus or Priority if they are among the lowest performing statewide in terms of overall performance, graduation rate, and/or other criteria.

-Fifth grade students at a K-5 school, eighth grade students, and current high school seniors on track to graduate in June 2014 are not eligible to apply for a transfer.
+Fifth grade students enrolled at a K-5 school, eighth grade students, and high school seniors on track to graduate in June 2014 are not eligible to apply for a transfer.